Tutorial: Build your own package¶

 - Git repo name

-- The “Full name” of your repository in bitbucket.
+- The “full name” of your repository in bitbucket.
 You can find this in the URL of your repository.
-So if you go to
+E.g.

 - Preferred Stable Version

 - This is used to auto-select a version to install when none is specifically chosen.
 See: How to write version constraints.

 Sign in to Bitbucket and create a new repository.

 Add a Bitbucket webhook in that repository (

 Bitbucket ‣ [repo] ‣ Settings ‣ Webhooks ‣ Add webhook) with the title "Elastycloud" and the URL

 Enable request history collection and leave rest as default.